 As a general rule of thumb when it comes to the title tags less is better than more as it concentrates the SEO benefit of the title over less keywords.

-That being said it’s 2014 and Google has been around a long time (it’s indexed billions of web pages) and for some competitive SERPS you do not stand a chance of ever ranking even in the top 20 let alone the top 5 where the money is.
-It’s highly unlikely this site (relatively new site as I write this in June 2014) will rank high in Google for the one word keyword SERP: SEO.
+That being said it’s 2017 and Google has been around a long time (it’s indexed billions of web pages) and for some competitive SERPS you do not stand a chance of ever ranking even in the top 20 let alone the top 5 where the money is.
+It’s highly unlikely this site will rank high in Google for the one word keyword SERP: SEO.

-Since it’s unlikely this site can rank for SEO, would be a waste of SEO resources (link benefit etc…) to target a webpage at the SEO SERP: be realistic with your SEO goals.
+Since it’s unlikely this site can rank for the single keyword SEO, it would be a waste of SEO resources (link benefit etc…) to target a webpage at the SEO SERP: be realistic with your SEO goals.

-Example – This web page WordPress Title Tag SEO 2014 is optimized primarily for the phrase WordPress Title Tag SEO and a few related SEO terms including Title Tag SEO, WordPress SEO Title and various phrases including the relevant keywords.
+Example – This web page WordPress Title Tag SEO Tutorial is optimized primarily for the phrase WordPress Title Tag SEO Tutorial and a few related SEO terms including Title Tag SEO, WordPress SEO Title and various phrases including the relevant keywords.

 I could have stuffed the TITLE element with all of these keyword phrases i.e. –